 FIE is committed to supporting Time to Change, a joint venture between Mind and Rethink Mental Illness committed to tackling mental health stigma and discrimination.
 Through internal and external communications, FIE's Diversity & Inclusivity team opens up the conversation about mental health for our staff and our students through the Time to Change campaigns.
 SInce 2015, FIE has held awareness-raising events in support of Time to Talk Day in February, as well as World Mental Health Day in October.

-On March 31, 2016, John M. Pearson signed the Time to Change Employer Pledge on behalf of FIE’s Senior Management Team.
+On March 31, 2016, John M. Pearson signed the Time to Change Employer Pledge on behalf of FIE’s Senior Leadership Team.
 The Employer Pledge demonstrates FIE’s commitment to mental health and wellbeing and to breaking down mental health stigma and discrimination within the workplace.

 MEAT FREE MONDAY

 From the Meat Free Monday website: "Launched by Paul, Mary and Stella McCartney in 2009, Meat Free Monday is a not-for-profit campaign which aims to raise awareness of the detrimental environmental impact of eating meat, and to encourage people to help slow climate change, preserve precious natural resources and improve their health by having at least one meat-free day each week."

 At FIE, we’ve created MFM magnets as a reminder for staff and students when opening the fridge, hosted staff meat free ‘pot luck’ lunches, created meat-free recipe cards for the residence halls and even engaged students in meat-free cooking sessions.
 Among our core values are sustainability and social justice, and getting on board with MFM is an excellent way to demonstrate our commitment to these values.